danny-baker/dash-heroku/README.md

 # dash-heroku
-A running starter pack for deploying a Plotly Dash app on Heroku (with pands, numpy and matplotlib ready to go)
+A running starter pack for deploying a Plotly Dash app on Heroku with support for hosting static files, such as images (a common pain point).
 <br><br>

 ## Instructions